starwit-trainings/it-foundation/05-Java-Databases/Readme.md

 * If we wanted to import large datasets via CSV files - how would you solve this problem?
 * Any thoughts on database connection(s) - could there be a problem?
 * Why can't we just load CSV files and store them in memory?
+* Are you bored with ResultSet parsing?
+Any ideas what you can do?
+Hint - libraries are your friend :)